 Both are of HD LED screen type, and they support 4K Hdr and not 4Khdr Standards Supported.
-They are incompatible with Dolby Vision; they both do not have voice recognition devices, with no provision of upscaling.
+They are incompatible with Dolby Vision; they both do not have voice recognition devices, with no provision for upscaling.

 Additionally, they do not come with in-built Apps or games; neither do they have in-built microphones.